johnandrea/gedcom-display-format/README.md

 --iditem=  xref or user specified such as EXID, REFNUM, etc.

 The tag in the gedcom file used to match the specified person.
 Default is xref which is the gedcom individual identifier.
   When using a non-xref tag, the given personid value must match exactly the value in the gedcom file.
+The match makes use of the readgedcom's find_individuals so an id name such as birth.date mau be used or for a custom event such as event.extraref If more than one match is found the first (unordered) one is taken.

 --dates

 Include birth and death years with the names.

+--libpath=directory-containing-readgedcom

+Path of the directory containing the required readgedcom library file.
+Default os the current directory (.).

 ## Usage ##